LTLA/wasmarrays.js/README.md

 However, some caution is required as it seems that views can be invalidated when the heap is resized.
 We generally recommend only creating a view immediately before its use, i.e., there should be no Wasm allocations after the creation of a view but before its use.

-For greater robustness to resizing, we provide some methods for the `WasmArray` to mimic its `TypedArray` view.
+For greater robustness to heap resizing, we provide some methods for the `WasmArray` to mimic its `TypedArray` view.
-This avoids exposing the creation of a view in the caller's code, avoiding any problems with intervening allocations.
+This avoids exposing the creation of a view in the caller's code, avoiding any problems from intervening allocations.
-Note that `slice()` methods return a `TypedArray` with its own `ArrayBuffer` that is not susceptible to issues with Wasm heap resizing.
+Note that `slice()` methods return a `TypedArray` with its own `ArrayBuffer` that is not susceptible to issues with resizing.

 ```js
 my_array.length; // 1000